FrHorschig/kant-search-frontend/README.md

 # KantSearchFrontend

-This is the Angular frontend for the kant-search project.
-The Angular application displays pages for reading, searching and uploading the works of Immanuel Kant.
+This is the Angular frontend of the kant-search project for reading and searching the works of Immanuel Kant.

 ## Contributing

 If you want to improve this codebase or add a feature, feel free to open a pull request.
-Make sure to explain any deviation from existing code conventions.

 ## Installation